The Quantum Disciple

 God promised a specific shift: moving the Law from external tablets to the human heart and offering permanent forgiveness.

-I don't expect you to accept all of this at once.
-This is a heavy file, and it challenges centuries of tradition.
+I do not expect you to accept all of this at once.
+This is a heavy topic, and it challenges centuries of tradition.

-But I do invite you to audit the data.
+But I do invite you to look at the evidence for yourself.

 Don't take my word for it.
 Open your own Tanakh.
 Calculate the 483 years in Daniel 9.
 Open the Talmud and read Yoma 39b for yourself.
 Read Isaiah 53 without the commentary and ask who it describes.